 - A resource page full of books, websites and videos that you can use to aid your study.

-Exploring The 13 Colonies Through Notebooking and Unit Study is a FREE download that will hopefully make your family’s life a bit easier as you learn about this period in history.
+Exploring The 13 Colonies Through Notebooking and Unit Study will hopefully make your family’s life a bit easier as you learn about this period in history.

 Check out our Pinterest page for more hands-on history ideas.